kazurayam/UsingMaterialsInKatalonStudio/TS06_GlobalVariable.MATERIAL_REPOSITORY.md

                 TC06_screenshot.png
 ```

-Please not the directory name **`TS06_GlobalVariable.MATERIAL_REPOSITORY`** and **`20180918_164113`**.
-These are the name of Test Suite, and the timestamp when the Test Suite was executed. `com.kazurayam.materials.MaterialRepository` object was informed of these by the mehtod annotated with `@BeforeTestSuite` in the `MyTestLister`:
+Please note the directory name **`TS06_GlobalVariable.MATERIAL_REPOSITORY`** and **`20180918_164113`**.
+The name of Test Suite, and the timestamp when the Test Suite was executed.
+The  `com.kazurayam.materials.MaterialRepository` object was informed of these by the method annotated with `@BeforeTestSuite` in the `MyTestLister`:
 ```
     mr.putCurrentTestSuite(testSuiteId, testSuiteTimestamp)
 ```

 Having a redundant directory layer by timestamp is useful because it enables us to retain all the materials created by previous test suite runs chronologically.
-I imitated the directory structure of the `Reports` directory of Katalon Studio.
+I imitated this directory structure of the `Reports` directory of Katalon Studio.
 ![Reports](./docs/images/Reports.png)